-The Department of Physics will grant one Provost Fellowships and one Presidential Fellowships to incoming students of the Fall 2019 semester.
-All applicants to our PhD Programs are eligible (no additional application is needed).
+The Department of Physics sometimes grants one or more Provost or Presidential Fellowships to incoming students, depending on funding.
+All applicants to our Ph.D.
+Programs are eligible (no additional application is needed).
 The Provost and Presidential Fellowships are designed to assist departments with the recruitment of superior doctoral students.
 In addition to the graduate research or teaching assistantship, the recipients of the Provost Fellowship will receive $2,500 for one academic year, and the recipients of the Presidential Fellowship will receive $5,000 for one academic year renewable for a second year.

 All our incoming Ph.D. students are offered Graduate Teaching Assistantships for the academic year.
-The Assistantships currently total $15,050 for the Fall and Spring semesters, and an additional support of $5,000 is almost always available for the Summer.
-Students also receive matriculation fee waivers for the Fall and Spring semesters which will total approximately $16,696 for non-resident of Floridas and $5,467 for Florida residents.
+The Assistantships currently total $15,050 for the Fall and Spring semesters, and additional support of $5,000 is almost always available for the Summer.
+Students also receive matriculation fee waivers for the Fall and Spring semesters which will total approximately $16,696 for a non-resident of Floridas and $5,467 for Florida residents.
 Waivers are also likely to be available for the Summer semester as well in the amount of $5,566 (non-residents) and $1,823 (residents).

 Application and Evaluation Process